List of All My Children characters introduced in the 1970s: Caroline Murray

-Caroline Murray is a fictional character from the American daytime drama All My Children, played by Patricia Dixon from 1976 to 1979.
+Caroline Murray was played by Patricia Dixon from 1976 to 1979.

 Caroline first appears in January 1976 as a new nurse at Pine Valley Hospital who Dr. Frank Grant asks on a platonic date to a hospital function, since Caroline is new in town and Frank's wife Nancy is away in Chicago on work-related business.
 While Nancy is gone, Frank learns that Caroline is a Vietnam veteran who served multiple tours, both as a combat fighter and as a nurse.
 She suffered from nightmares and flashbacks to her time in Vietnam, and with Frank's help and treatment, he successfully cures her disorder.
 Nancy is very jealous of Caroline, to the point where Caroline's friendship with Frank causes many arguments between the couple.
 In 1977, after one particular argument, Nancy packs her bags and leaves for Chicago – which she promises to Frank would be for good.
 Fed up with the distance and the increasing volatility in his marriage, Frank files for divorce and moves on with Caroline.

 Caroline becomes good friends with Donna Beck, the woman who captured the heart of the doctor Frank trained, Chuck Tyler.
 In late 1977, Caroline and Frank are married, despite Frank and Nancy reuniting intimately once without her knowledge.
 Nancy becomes pregnant with Frank's baby, and she keeps the paternity from everyone except her husband-to-be, Carl Blair.
 Delirious from pain after his airplane crashed, Carl reveals to the nurse on call – Caroline – that Carl Jr. is not his son, but Frank's, later dying from his injuries.
 Dr. Jeff Martin also learns of Carl Jr.'s paternity, and assures Caroline that Nancy has no reason to reveal the baby's true paternity.
 However, in 1979, during a heated argument between Nancy and Frank over the well-being of Carl Jr. and Nancy's choice to date Dr. Russell Anderson, Nancy did indeed reveal that Caroline learned of Carl Jr.'s true paternity, spelling the end of Caroline's marriage to Frank and her time in Pine Valley.

 Myrtle Fargate

-Myrtle Fargate (maiden name Lum) is a fictional character on the American daytime drama All My Children, as portrayed by Eileen Herlie from 1976 to the actress' death.
+Myrtle Fargate (also Lum) is a fictional character on the American daytime drama All My Children, as portrayed by Eileen Herlie from 1976 to the actress' death.
 Even though Herlie died on October 8, her last episode aired on June 23, 2008.
 On December 19, 2008, Myrtle was remembered for 32 years on the series.